EU drugs regulator says data supports vaccine boosters after three months | Health

 EU drugs regulator says data supports vaccine boosters after three months

+The European Union's drugs regulator said it could make sense to administer COVID-19 vaccine boosters as early as three months after the initial two-shot regimen amid "extremely worrying" infection numbers in the region.

-The European Union's drugs regulator said it could make sense for countries in the bloc to administer COVID-19 vaccine boosters as early as three months after the initial two-shot regimen.
-"While the current recommendation is to administer boosters preferably after six months, the data currently available support safe and effective administration of a booster as early as three months from completion," the European Medicines Agency's Head of Vaccines Strategy, Marco Cavaleri, told a media briefing.
+The European Union's drugs regulator said it could make sense to administer COVID-19 vaccine boosters as early as three months after the initial two-shot regimen amid "extremely worrying" infection numbers in the region.
+"While the current recommendation is to administer boosters preferably after six months, the data currently available support safe and effective administration of a booster as early as three months from completion," the European Medicines Agency's (EMA) Head of Vaccines Strategy, Marco Cavaleri, told a media briefing.

-He added that the public health perspective of member states would play into such a decision.
-Cavaleri also said that so far no safety concerns have emerged from the United States' vaccination campaign among five to-11 year-old children.
+Preparations were in full swing for the review of any redesigned vaccines that target the new Omicron variant, should it be needed, but the spread of the dominant Delta variant should for now be front and centre of the fight against the current wave, he said.
+"The immunological situation remains extremely worrying in Europe," said Cavaleri. "(Delta) will remain the main focus of public health actions to cope with the pandemic and its consequences." he added.

+The EMA executive said vaccine makers were required to submit results of laboratory tests to determine the level of neutralising antibodies generated by their shots against Omicron, part of the fact-finding to determine the need for vaccine upgrades.
+Partners BioNTech and Pfizer on Wednesday became the first vaccine developers to publish such data, saying a three-shot course of their vaccine was able to neutralise Omicron.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)